lorinc/ai-pilot-assessment-engine/docs/VERTICAL_EPICS.md

 **Must Have:**
 - ✅ User can authenticate with Google
 - ✅ User can have natural conversation about data quality
+- ✅ System asks clarifying questions to determine scope (domain, system)
-- ✅ System infers `data_quality` value from conversation
+- ✅ System infers `data_quality` value AND scope from conversation
-- ✅ Factor appears in knowledge tree with confidence score
+- ✅ Factor instances appear in knowledge tree hierarchically (generic → specific)
-- ✅ Technical log shows inference events in real-time
+- ✅ Technical log shows inference events with scope in real-time
 - ✅ Data persists across page refreshes
-- ✅ Journal entries stored with conversation excerpts
+- ✅ Evidence stored per scoped instance
-- ✅ Cumulative inference: value derived from ALL journal entries
+- ✅ Cumulative inference: value derived from ALL evidence for that scope
+- ✅ Scope matching: queries find most applicable instance

 **Nice to Have:**
 - ⭐ User can challenge inference: "Why do you think it's 20%?"